KyTDK/NeoPerformance/README.md

 - [ ] Enhance the SmartClear feature for better entity management.
 - [ ] Optimize server cleanup and lag detection algorithms.
 - [ ] Ensure compatibility with all Minecraft versions.
+- [ ] Do translations for individual subjects report (/np report subjects)

 Feel free to contribute to NeoPerformance by forking the repository and submitting pull requests.
 Your help is greatly appreciated in making Minecraft servers lag-free and enjoyable for players!